 - 1. Semester Hours Attempted.
 The term "semester hours attempted" is interpreted to mean all semester hours of collegiate study in which a student has enrolled and for which he/she has received a final grade. - 2.
 Repeated Courses.
+2. Repeated Courses.
 A student may repeat a course any number of times.
-A maximum of four repeated courses, but not to exceed 18 semester credit hours in which grades of "D" or "F" were received, may be excluded from retention/graduation GPA calculations.
-In this case, only the second grade received in the course is used in the calculation of the grade point average of that student for graduation/retention GPA.
-The student must request this action, either verbally or in writing, through the Office of the Registrar.
+A student shall have the prerogative to repeat courses and have only the second grade earned, even if it is lower than the first, count in the calculation of the GPA, up to a maximum of four courses, but not to exceed 18 semester credit hours, in which grades of "D" or "F" were received.
+Both attempts shall be recorded on the transcript with the earned grade for each listed in the semester earned.
 Repeated courses are in addition to the academic reprieve policy.
 If a student repeats an individual course more than once, all grades earned, with the exception of those exempted, are used to calculate the retention and graduation GPA.
 Students repeating courses above the first four courses or 18 credit hours of "D's" or "F's" repeated may do so with the original grades and repeat grades averaged. - 3.
 The Grade of "I." The grade of "I" is given to a student under extraordinary reasons, such as student illness or family emergency.
 An "I" should not be given to a student who is in danger of receiving an "F" in the course.
 An "I" should be given only if the student has completed a majority of the course.
 An "I" should not be given so that the student can retake the course at a later date.
 The student must initiate the granting of the "I." The student will have a maximum of one year to remove the "I"; however, the instructor of record may shorten the time as long as the student knows the end date.
 The dean of the school under extraordinary circumstances may extend the end date.
 The student has the responsibility of submitting work as needed to satisfy the removal of the "I" as soon as possible to the Instructor by completing the appropriate paperwork.
 If an "I' is not removed before the end date, the "I" shall become permanent on the student's academic record if the instructor does not enter an alternative grade (e.g. "F," "D").
 The "I" grade remains neutral in the calculation of the cumulative grade point average unless the instructor assigns a default grade. - 4.
 Transcripts show GPA calculations: (1) cumulative GPA that includes all courses in which a grade was assigned and (2) retention and graduation GPA that excludes reprieved courses and those repeated courses which can be excluded.